biohazardous-man/eve.js/README.md

 # Welcome to eve.js!

+warping is finally functional, took almost a week and a lot of brain power + ai support it was not an easy task, but now that its done, i hope everyone who uses this repo can use and enjoy it :)

 > [!WARNING]
 > This repo is still early-stage.
 The current focus is getting practical client features working, not full retail parity.